Position

 Responsibilities:

-• Provide counseling and education to patients and their families regarding hearing loss and hearing conservation.
+• Provide ongoing support and education to patients and their families regarding hearing health, communication strategies, and the use of hearing devices.

 Qualifications